 A contractual arrangement whereby the owner of a trademark or a patent (the licensor) authorizes another person (licensee) to exploit the protected object (s) or registered trademark.
 In general, the contract provides that the licensee pays a fee (royalty) to the licensor.

 An industrial property entitlement that legally protects distinctive signs of products and/or services in EU member states.
-This trademark is registered at OHIM, the Office for Harmonization in the Internal Market.
+This trademark is registered at EUIPO, the European Union Intellectual Property Office.

 An industrial property entitlement that legally protects distinctive signs of products and/or services in countries that have signed the Madrid Agreement and/or the Madrid Protocol for the international registration of trademarks.
 International trademark registration is granted by WIPO, the World Intellectual Property Organization.